Germany's Nextmove cancels Tesla order, citing quality issues

-FRANKFURT (Reuters) - German car rental firm Nextmove has canceled the bulk of a 100-vehicle order from Tesla worth 5 million euros ($5.54 million) over quality problems with the Model 3, it said on Friday.
+FRANKFURT (Reuters) - German car rental firm Nextmove has canceled the bulk of a 100-vehicle order from Tesla (TSLA.O) worth 5 million euros ($5.54 million) over quality problems with the Model 3, it said on Friday.

 Nextmove said it had ordered the vehicles in 2018 but raised objections over quality and finish after taking delivery of the first 15 in the spring of this year.